adielBm/math-archive/Geometry/Polygon/Triangle.md

 	- The three altitudes in a triangular triangle (or their continuations) meet at one point.
 - The **perpendicular bisector** of a line segment is a line which meets the segment at its midpoint perpendicularly.

+- The three perpendicular bisectors of the sides of a triangle are concurrent
+- The three altitudes of a triangle are concurrent.
+- The three medians of a triangle are concurrent at a point that is two-thirds the distance from any vertex to the midpoint of the opposite side.
 # Congruence $\cong$

 - Triangle Congruence Theorem